-On 25 July 2017, the Company entered into a loan agreement with Motherson Sintermetal Technology B.V., a related party, for the amount of €75.000.
-The loan bore interest of 5% per annum, was repayable by 31 July 2020 and extended to 31 December 2023.
+On 25 July 2017, the Company entered into a loan agreement with Motherson Sintermetal Technology B.V., a related entity, for the amount of €75.000.
+The loan bore interest of 5% per annum, was repayable by 31 December 2023.
 The loan was fully impaired as at 31 March 2019, with interest continuing to be accrued and impaired.
 On 11 July 2022 Motherson Sintermetal Technology B.V. settled in full the impaired loan (capital and interest) of US\$98.354 (Note 20(iii)).
 The amount was recognised in profit or loss as reversal of impairment losses.